MarcoPelazza/ACTAM_project_Thrillizy/README.md

 ![Alt text](Pentacazzi/aggiungiNota1.png)

-#### Parameters and description

-Parameters:

-- x (Number) -> The x-coordinate for the position where the note will be placed on the SVG element.
-- y (Number) -> The y-coordinate for the position where the note will be placed on the SVG element.

-Descriptions:

 The function starts by checking if there are any existing accidental symbols (like sharps or flats) represented by elements with the class accidental within the SVG.
 If found, it removes them.
 It also checks if there is an existing note (nota) and removes it to ensure that only the most recent note is displayed.
 - The `cx` attribute (x-coordinate) is set to x + 150, which positions the note 150 units to the right of the provided x coordinate.